 Alaska may have its gold rush days long in the past, but it remains a vital site for all sorts of business and industry for the U.S. and international interests.
 Thus, there is a large demand for CPAs and other accountants.
-If you want to become a CPA and work in the state, there are certain CPA requirements Alaska has in place and a specific path that you must follow if you want your career to kick off on the strongest footing.
+If you want earn an accounting degree, and become a CPA and work in the state, there are certain CPA requirements Alaska has in place and a specific path that you must follow if you want your career to kick off on the strongest footing.
 All firms in Alaska have policies governing their public accounting and CPA professionals, which require them to meet specific criteria such as understanding regulation, possessing high-level skills, and continuing their educational learning.
 These are supported by local rules and laws governing accounting personnel and reporting practices.

 Nonetheless, Alaska does require that your transcripts reflect a certain curriculum.
 Students will need to complete an undergraduate degree with a major concentration based in Accounting and 150 total undergraduate or graduate credit hours.
-If you choose to pursue your CPA licensure as a student in an MBA program, you will likewise need to reflect a thorough overview of accounting coursework on your transcripts.
+If you choose to pursue your accounting degree and CPA licensure as a student in an MBA program, you will likewise need to reflect a thorough overview of accounting coursework on your transcripts.
 In particular, the state board of accountancy requires that your academic record be comprised of:

 24 semester hours in accounting at or above the intermediate level.
 Courses include: